Court of Appeal of Quebec

 The Court of Appeal has been in continuous existence since 1849 and is the highest court in Quebec.
 In the vast majority of cases, the Court of Appeal is the final arbiter of the matters brought before it.
 Through its commitment to judicial independence and impartiality, and its efforts to ensure access to justice, it stands today as one of the primary bastions of the rule of law in Quebec.

-Read the summary on Sylvain-Bourgelas c.
-R.
+Read the summary on Ville de Saint-Bruno-de-Montarville c.
+Sommet Prestige Canada inc.

-Read the summary on Lord c.
-Tawil
+Read the summary on R. c.
+Vigneault

 Online hearings